About Community Garden Kitchen of Collin County

 The Community Garden Kitchen will be a nearly 4,800 square foot free-standing building sharing the campus of Holy Family School.
 The land for the facility has been provided by the Episcopal Diocese of Dallas.

 Community Garden Kitchen of Collin County, Inc. (CGK) began in 2014, blossoming from a discussion around a kitchen table about hunger in the community.
 Discovering there was no place in Collin County that served prepared, healthy meals on a daily basis, the group decided to build a permanent place to feed those in need.

-Today we are a 501(c)3 nonprofit corporation with the goal to eliminate hunger in our community.
+Today, Community Garden Kitchen is a 501(c)3 nonprofit corporation with the goal to eliminate hunger in our community.

 These friends and others who’ve joined this endeavor believe that no one residing in Collin County, Texas should be food insecure.
 Today, over 15% of our county’s residents who live below the poverty line struggle to have enough food to sustain healthy, productive lives.
 Data shows that McKinney, our county seat, is the epicenter of food insecurity in our county.

 Community Garden Kitchen has designed a multi-use facility which will be shared by the school and CGK as a place to prepare and serve meals.
 The building will also be used for community meetings, and instructional classes in food preparation, nutrition and health.